tashua314/gcs_api_gem/README.md

 #### Response

-Response of GcsApiGem::SearchApi.random_image is as below:
+Response of GcsApiGem::SearchApi#random_image is as below:

 | key           | detail                                          |
 | ------------- | ----------------------------------------------- |